OpenStackOnRaPi/ostackinstall/README.md

 $ sudo apt-get update && sudo apt-get install -y qemu-system-arm
   ```

+9. Increase swap size on the `control` node

+> [!IMPORTANT]
-8. Increase swap size - ONLY on the host that will be `control` node in OpenStack

-   * Note: in this repo, it is host with index 1.
+> This configuration only concerns the host that will become the `control` node in your OpenStack.
+In this repo, it assign index 1 to that host.
 Go to [this section](#configure-kolla-ansible-files-for-specific-openstack-depolyment) to check how we assign the role in Kolla-Ansible inventory file `multinode`.
+Other hosts can have default swap settings.

 ```
 swapon --show               # see what swap files you have active